TradingView: Custom Scripts, Alerts & Webhooks

 The ORB Flow

-- Market opens at 9:30 AM ET — Pine Script starts tracking the first 3 minutes of price action
+Pine Script starts tracking the first 3 minutes of price action to build the opening range.

-- Breakout detected: Price closes above the ORB high (bullish) or below the ORB low (bearish)
+Price closes above ORB high (bullish) or below ORB low (bearish).
+Alert condition triggers.

-- Alert fires: TradingView sends a webhook with action, price, stop, and target
+TradingView sends JSON with action, price, stop, and target.
+Bridge validates and applies risk checks.

 ORB Alert JSON